LulzAnarchyAnon/operating-systems/README.md

 Mirror & Archive of 29 Operating Systems
 ========================================

 **Need to reinstall your operating system (OS)?
 Or want to try a newer, a former, a historic, or even a different OS?
 All downloads below are checksum verified and provided through the IPFS gateway.
-For system requirements and installation instructions visit the OS manufacturers website, please.** 🕒 *Updated April 30, 2022*
+For system requirements and installation instructions visit the OS manufacturers website, please.** 🕒 *Updated May 11, 2022*

 | Name & Website                                  | Downloads                                                                                      | Supported Processors | Active? |
 | :---------------------------------------------- | :--------------------------------------------------------------------------------------------- | :------------------- | ----- |